 Read an important announcement about Bitcoin from Bitcoin.com

-To send or receive Bitcoin, you will need a Bitcoin wallet app.
-This guide covers how to install and use the basic features of the official wallet of Bitcoin.com which offers support for Bitcoin Cash ($BCH) and Bitcoin Core ($BTC).
+To send or receive Bitcoin Cash (BCH) or Bitcoin Core (BTC), you will need a Bitcoin wallet app.
+This guide covers how to install and use the basic features of the Bitcoin.com Wallet to receive and send Bitcoin Cash (BCH) and Bitcoin Core (BTC).

 Step 1: Download the Bitcoin.com Wallet